 - The parking decal shall be adhered to the outside of the left rear window or left rear bumper. - Remove the decal upon transferring ownership of the vehicle. - · Notify campus Security of vehicle title transfer. - Florida Atlantic University is no longer honoring Palm Beach State decals at the FAU Boca Raton campus, with the exception of vehicles parked in Parking Garage #1 at the FAU library and lot #19.
-Current FAU decals are honored at all Palm Beach State campuses, and students with a current FAU decal must comply with Palm Beach State traffic and parking regulations.
+(Temporary PBSC Passes are not honored) Current FAU students who are also enrolled at Palm Beach State College must obtain a current PBSC decal and comply with Palm Beach State traffic and parking regulations.